Shimizu S-Pulse: History

+Formation and early years (1991–1995)

+Shimizu S-Pulse was founded in February 1991 in Shizuoka as Shimizu FC, being one of the original clubs established specifically for the launch of the professional J.League.
+Unlike most other Japanese football clubs at the time, S-Pulse did not start as a company team, instead starting out as a group of players who were born in Shizuoka.
+The team was originally run by the company S-Lap Communications, with funding from the citizens and Shizuoka Television.

+Two months later, the club name was officially changed to Shimizu S-Pulse.
+S-Pulse is a combination of the S from Shizuoka, Shimizu, and Soccer, and Pulse from English to mean the spirit of all those who support the team.
+The club’s name reflects its identity: “S-Pulse” combines the “S” representing Shizuoka, Shimizu, and soccer, with “Pulse” symbolising the energetic spirit of the team and its supporters.
+Shimizu joined the inaugural J.League season in 1993 and quickly established itself as a competitive side.

 Shizuoka as a football prefecture

 Headquarters are established in Shizuoka Prefecture called the football kingdom in Japan.
 As a prefecture, Shizuoka had historically been a strong footballing area of Japan; in particular being noted for its nationally successful high school teams and the numerous national team players which had emerged from the prefecture over the years.
 The prefectural police force of Shizuoka actually has an anthropomorphic football as a mascot.
 The west of the prefecture was already home to the company team of Yamaha Motor Corporation who played in the Japan Soccer League and who would later go on to form Júbilo Iwata, but it was believed there was room for another team for the football-hungry population.
 An earlier attempt had been made in the 1970s with the local club belonging to Nippon Light Metal Corp., which briefly competed in the JSL Division 2 under the name Hagoromo Club.
 With the advent of the professional league at the start of the 1990s, the concept of creating a team to both sign and represent the local footballing talent was fomented.